 5.8 Data revision practice There are some delays in reporting absences on daily benefits due to childbirth.
-For this reason, the annual statistics are published in March-April (in 2022, however, at the end of May for table revisions), so that Statistics Denmark can include some of the delayed reports in the annual run.
+For this reason, the annual statistics are published in March-April, so that Statistics Denmark can include some of the delayed reports in the annual run.
 The latest year is recalculated one year after the first publication, after which the figures are considered final.
 In case of table changes, the tables are recalculated for all years.
+For the April 2023 publication, the two central IT programs have been quality checked, which has resulted in minor corrections.
+For the sake of clarity, all statistical bank tables have been recalculated for all years.
 6 Timeliness and punctuality The statistics are published annually in the month of March-April the year after the reference year.
 March-April is chosen as the compromise of current interest and waiting for the last reports of the year to appear.
 At publishing time the newest data will be less than three months old.
 6.1 Timeliness and time lag - final results The statistics are published annually in the month of March-April the year after the reference year.
 March-April is chosen as the compromise of current interest and waiting for the last reports of the year to appear.
 At publishing time the newest data will be less than three months old.
+The figures are final for the year after the reference year was first published.
 6.2 Punctuality It is expected that the statistics can be published without delay compared to the announced date.
 The postponements that have occurred so far have all been in order to include more (new) statistical database tables in the publication.
-7 Comparability The statistics are very much influenced by local Danish legislation, which makes comparison with similar statistics from other countries difficult.
-In addition, the algorithm calculation that determines whether parents are eligible to take maternity leave on daily benefits, and should therefore be included in the counts with zero days if they are eligible and there is no registration, does not exist in a similar way in other countries.
-7.1 Comparability - geographical The statistics are very much influenced by local Danish legislation, which makes comparison with similar statistics from other countries difficult.
-In addition, the algorithm calculation that determines whether parents are eligible to take maternity leave on daily benefits, and should therefore be included in the counts with zero days if they are eligible and there is no registration, does not exist in a similar way in other countries.
+7 Comparability The statistics are influenced by local Danish legislation, which makes comparison with similar statistics from other countries difficult.
+In addition, maternity leave can be calculated in 18 different ways, which is why it requires a good knowledge of the documentation for countries' calculation methods before comparing their figures.
+At the moment, the statistics cover data for the years 2015-2022, where no data breach has been detected, with the exception that the 1st quarter of 2015 is under-updated, which gives a minor data breach for total counts.